Last modified: 10th of November 2021

-In case you need a PDF version, you can print this page or request one by sending an email to [email protected].
+In case you need a PDF version of this Policy, you can print this page or request one through the Contact Form on the website.

 Information Security Statement

-UbiOps (registered at the Dutch Chamber of Commerce under Dutch Analytics B.V. with registration number 66849381 and with its office at Wilhelmina van Pruisenweg 35, 2595 AN, the Netherlands) is committed to protecting its user’s data and information, using industry best standards to do so.
-We understand the importance of data security and do our utmost to ensure that data held and processed by us is protected, using state-of-the-art Internet security technologies and practices.
+UbiOps is committed to protecting its user’s data and information, using industry best standards to do so.
+We understand the importance of data security and do our utmost to ensure that data held and processed by us is protected, using state-of-the-art security practices.

 Yannick Maltha (CEO) and Victor Pereboom (CTO)